Prudhvirajgali/CSA0723---COMPUTER-NETWORKS/README.md

    17.Design the network model forSubnetting – Class C Addressing using packet tracer

    18.Simulating X, Y, Z Company Network Design and simulate using Packet Tracer

+   19.Make a Computer Lab to transfer a message from one node to another to design and simulate using Cisco Packet Tracer

+   20.Transport layer protocol header analysis using wireshark- TCP

+   21.Network layer protocol header analysis using wireshark- IP

+   22.Network layer protocol header analysis using wireshark- ICMP

+   23.Transport layer protocol header analysis using wireshark-UDP

+   24.Network layer protocol header analysis using wireshark- ARP

+   25.Network layer protocol header analysis using wireshark- HTTP